National Tunnel and Mines Company

 August 31, 1964

-In a news item about a fire at the surface works of the Utah Apex mine in Carr Fork, which destroyed the mine's two-story office, change house and machine shop, the watchman stated that the mine had not been out of production since 1959.
+In a news item about a fire at the surface works of the Utah Apex mine in Carr Fork, which destroyed the mine's two-story office, change house and machine shop, the watchman stated that the mine had been out of production since 1959.
 (Ogden Standard Examiner, August 31, 1964)

 July 11, 1965

 A new resident manager was appointed for all of Anaconda's properties in Utah and portions of Nevada.
-This included the International smelter, the Tooele Valley Railway, "the inactive copper holdings near Bingham Canyon."
+This included the International smelter, the Tooele Valley Railway, and "the inactive copper holdings near Bingham Canyon."
 (Salt Lake Tribune, July 11, 1965)

 Elton Tunnel, built by the National Tunnels and Mines Company, was started in 1938 (sic, 1937) and completed in 1940 (sic, 1941).
 It was 23,000 feet long and connected the mines in Carr Fork with the Tooele smelter.
 It contained both a railroad and a drainage conduit.
 It drained the lower flooded workings of the Apex mine permitting additional exploration.
 The mine water irrigated 2000 acres of farm land on the other side of the mountain.
 [Lynn R. Bailey, Old Reliable, page 166].